mazerunner1001/Nova/README.md

 1. Run the development server
     ```sh
     Copy code
-    cd project-x
+    cd Nova
     npm run dev
 2. Open http://localhost:4000 to view it in the browser.

 ## Connecting to a Database

-To ensure Project-X functions correctly, you need to set up a connection to MongoDB (or any other DB of your choice) and configure the use of MONGO_URL.
+To ensure Nova functions correctly, you need to set up a connection to MongoDB (or any other DB of your choice) and configure the use of MONGO_URL.
 Follow the steps below to set up your environment:

 ### Connecting to MongoDB